 In the following year, its rudimentary block of individual cylinders were replaced with a mono-block construction, at the same time as combining the clutch and gearbox assembly with the engine—the first true powertrain unit.

 Years later, in 1958, it was discovered by João de Lacerda in very poor condition, sitting in the garages of the Portuguese Automobile Society, at Rua da Escola Politécnica, Lisbon.
+Restoration began soon after the car was given to the museum by Carlos Machado, an engineer by profession and the owner of the car at that time, Carlos Joaquim Tavares.

 Even though it was in poor condition, the car had its original interior and presented itself as a unique restoration challenge.